RedisGraph/RedisGraph/docs/commands.md

 Its structure is a list of `alias.property` separated by commas.

-For convenience, it's possible to specify the alias only when you're interested in every attribute an entity possesses, and don't want to specify each attribute individually. e.g.
+For convenience, it's possible to specify the alias only when you're interested in every attribute an entity possesses, and don't want to specify each attribute individually.
+For example:

 ```sh
 RETURN movie.title, actor